A

 Halley Ramos

-Ramos worked for the United States National Park Service and has collaborated with organizations such as the International Committee of the Red Cross, Noguchi Foundation, Washington Post, and National Trust for Historic Preservation.
-Her studio has completed projects at the National September 11 Memorial Museum, Tenement Museum, United Nations Headquarters, Asia Society and Museum, and New Jersey Institute of Technology.
-Ramos is also the recipient of several grants, including the Murtaugh | Graham Prize, to support her research on digital technologies for historic preservation.
+With a diverse background that includes working for the United States National Park Service, the NYC Landmarks Preservation Commission, and collaborations with prominent organizations such as the International Committee of the Red Cross, Noguchi Foundation, Washington Post, and National Trust for Historic Preservation, Ramos has gained significant expertise in the field.
+Her studio, SOE, has successfully completed projects at significant locations, including the National September 11 Memorial Museum, Tenement Museum, United Nations Headquarters, Asia Society and Museum, and New Jersey Institute of Technology.

 Courses